nxgrizzle/breathr/README.md

 # Breathr

-Breathr open-source React app for assisted breathing exercises.
+Breathr is an open-source React app for assisted breathing exercises.
+Breathe along with a shape, customize the breathing patterns, and download an offline copy of your breathing pattern all in the same app.

 ## Technologies used